 - a parent (on behalf of a student)

-What offences may require Apology Letter to Principal?
+What offenses may require Apology Letter to Principal?

 Read Also: How to Write Letter of Undertaking

-Sample Titles for Different mistakes/Offences Requiring an Apology Letter to School Principal.
+Sample Titles for Different mistakes/Offenses Requiring an Apology Letter to School Principal.

 - Apology Letter to Principal for Cheating in an Examination